StellaContrail/wave-function/README.md

 <p>
 The harmonic oscillator is a system that has many practical uses in quantum and classical mechanics.
 Its force is proportional to its displacement from its equilibrium position, F=-kx, where k is a constant chosen to satisfy this formulation.
-This formula in general, is called Hooke's law.
+This formula, in general, is called Hooke's law.
-In quantum mechanics, Schroedinger equation under this kind of potential gives specified wave function corresponding to its energy levels.
+In quantum mechanics, the Schroedinger equation under this kind of potential gives specified wave function corresponding to its energy levels.
 The sample image shows the case of the 3rd excited state.
 </p>
 <div>